emilydumas/blaschke/README.md

   hyphen is used to signal that there are no further options on the command line.)

+### Status

+The code is still under active development and is of alpha quality.
+Comments, questions, suggestions, and bug reports are welcomed.

 ### Applications: Moduli spaces and the fence conjecture